Abdul-Hafeez5/Movie-App/README.md

 # Movie App

- Build a beautiful movie App by fetching data from API.
+Build a beautiful movie App by styling through pure CSS.

+movies are fetched from API.

- Search functionality is added to search any movie or serial.
+Search functionality is also added to search different movies or TV Serials.

- It is fully Responsive on all Devices.
+Site is fully Responsive on all Devices.